Women's, Gender, and Sexuality Studies Courses

 Wss 592 Graduate Internship (2)

 The graduate internship gives M.A. students either professional experience in the non-profit or local government sector or hands-on participation in an ongoing departmental Institutional Review Board-approved action research project in the community outside the University.
 There are two components of the internship.
 (1) Students are expected to spend 6-8 hours per week at their placements or engaged in action research.
 Each student works closely with a feminist mentor or faculty member who provides guidance on projects as well as an analysis of the structure and function of the non-profit or community organization and its role in social change.
 (2) Students attend a weekly 80-minute academic seminar where they apply feminist theory and analysis to their work in their placement or their community action research project and complete a final paper summarizing their work.
 Prerequisites: Wss590 and/or permission of instructor.
+Students who have received credit for AWSS492Y cannot receive credit for this course.

 Wss 597 Independent Study (1-4)